 Sharks of different species are drawn to the coastlines of the island like the other big Hawaiian Islands, as the state of Hawaii is known to have about 40 shark species in its waters.
 Between 2020 and 1995, there have been about 22 shark attacks on the Big Island.

 Kona Beach is one of the most popular beaches on Big Island and consequently has more shark attacks than the other beaches.

-Oahu Island has the second highest shark attacks of the 137 Hawaiian Islands.
+Of the 137 Hawaiian Islands, Oahu Island has the second-highest shark attacks.
 The Central Pacific island has had about 42 recorded shark attacks, with many of them on Kamala Beach.
 The ocean predators are known to frequent the island’s shallow waters for its suitable conditions and shallow waters.

 The most common shark species sighted around the island include the aggressive tiger shark, the whitetip reef shark, the scalloped hammerhead, and the Galapagos.
 To curb shark attacks on the island, hunting of sharks has been declared illegal, with water sports activities prohibited in some areas around the island.

 Papua New Guinea sits in the southwestern Pacific Ocean, in the continent of Oceania.
 New Guinea is considered the largest tropical island in the world, spanning 178,700 square miles (462,840 square kilometers).
 This island is known to have had about 48 unprovoked shark attacks since the year 1848.

 One of the major reasons for shark attacks around the island is fishing and diving in the Papua New Guinea waters.
 Some natives are known to practice an act called “shark calling” to lure sharks closer to their boats and capture them.
 The depletion of sharks in the island’s waters has stirred a debate, with the natives being accused of hunting sharks excessively.
 In contrast, the natives believe that the depletion of the sharks is due to sea mining by commercial entities.